accujazz/homepage/content/posts/2020-03-31-form-function-and-pattern-based-thinking.md

 ---
 date: "2020-03-31T00:00:00Z"
-title: About form, function and harm of pattern-thinking
+title: About form, function and the harm of pattern-based thinking
 ---

 You can pretty easily over complicate product development for yourself.
 Just begin the creation process from the wrong starting point.
 Draw a picture of a future product in your mind, stretch and adjust the requirements so they fit it and you're lost.
 Try starting with product function not the form.